durdure/movieye/README.md

 ## Installation

-To install and run MOVIEY locally, follow these steps:
+To install and run MOVIEYE locally, follow these steps:

 1. **Clone the Repository**